MooersLab/latex-emacs/README.md

 2. Install Prot's ef-theme or comment out the corresponding code in init.el.
 3. Create link to your snippets folder:  `ln -s snippets ~/.emacs.d/snippets`
 4. Edit file paths in init.el as needed.
-5. Add `alias e28l='emacs --init-directory ~/latex-emacs'` to your `.bashrc` or `.zshrc` file so you can open Emacs with alias `e28l`.
+5. Add `alias e28l='emacs --with-profile latex-emacs` to your `.bashrc` or `.zshrc` file so you can open Emacs with alias `e28l`.
+Or with Emacs version 29.1, add `alias e29l='emacs --init-directory ~/latex-emacs'`.
 6. Add the GhostText extension to Chrome.
 7. Install LaTeX and include in your PATH.
 8. Edit in init.el the file path to texcount, which is generally installed with LaTeX.
-You might be able invoke texcount without  the path if there are no aliases to do it.
+You might be able invoke texcount without the path if there are no previously defined aliases to do it.

 ## Operation

-This setup can be run in versions > 28.0 with emacs `emacs --init-directory ~/latex-emacs`.
+This setup can be run in versions > 29.0.5 with `emacs --init-directory ~/latex-emacs`.
 This command ignores your default Emacs configuration in `~/.emacs.d` You can run it in isolation of your default emacs configuration.
-Makes for a nice backup system which your main configuration is broken.
+Makes for a nice backup system when your main configuration is broken.

 Create an empty tex file with `touch start.tex`.
 Start Emacs and load the file.
-Enter `C-o C-e`
+Enter `C-o C-e` to create a new document using the correpsonding [AUCTeX](https://www.gnu.org/software/auctex/) macro.

 ## Key bindings